Crispy Roasted Pork Hock (Schweinshaxe): German Pork Knuckle Recipe

 - Preheat oven to 425°F.

 - Place hocks (well drained) in a standing position in a large roasting pan along with the drained cooked vegetables, and a small amount of the cooking liquid, just to cover the meat part and not the fat layer.
-Score the thick layer of skin and fat with a sharp knife.
+Score the thick layer of skin and fat with a sharp knife in a diamond pattern.
+Dry the skin with paper towels.
+Rub the skin and the cuts with salt and caraway seeds (optional)

 - Bake 30 minutes in the preheated oven, adding more cooking liquid if it evaporates, in order to keep the meat tender.
-The internal temperature should be at least 165°F. If the fat layer isn't brown and crispy, turn on the broiler and continue browning.
+Do not let the liquid touch the skin/fat layer.
+The internal temperature should be at least 165°F. If the skin isn't brown and crispy, turn on the broiler and continue browning.
 Keep watch that it doesn't burn.
 This could take 5 to 10 minutes.

-- Serve the hocks with potatoes and sauerkraut.
+- Serve the hocks immediately.
 If desired, make a sauce by thickening the cooking liquid with a tablespoon or two of cornstarch mixed with a little water and simmer briefly.
-Add a bit of cumin to sauce if desired.
+Add a bit of cumin to the sauce if desired.

 Notes/Hints: